instadw/instadwell-blog/_posts/2025-10-22-how-to-find-safe-pgs-spaces-in-hyderabad.md

 **A:** Yes, PGs that include meals (3 meals/day) tend to cost more.
 But it may save you time and effort.
 If meals are included, try tasting them or checking hygiene before committing.

 **Q4: Can I avoid brokerage when renting a PG in Hyderabad?**
 **A:** Yes.
 Many platforms and managed PG chains offer “no-brokerage” options.
-According to one guide: use listing sites, join local groups, or walk the neighbourhood to find direct landlord options. ([Stanza Living][3])
+According to one guide: use listing sites, join local groups, or walk the neighbourhood to find direct landlord options.

 **Q5: What amenities are must-haves for a safe PG?**
 **A:** At minimum: reliable WiFi, power backup, secure entry/lift, functioning plumbing & water supply, decent housekeeping & cleanliness, proper locks on doors/windows.
 Extras: laundry service, gym, furnished room.